About the Faculty

 It is worth mentioning that since its establishment, many changes and improvements have taken place in the Faculty, such as the detachment of Foreign Languages, Social Sciences, Psychology and Geography from the body of the Faculty of Literature, and the formation of independent faculties.
 It was such that in 1971, the Faculty of Foreign Languages; in 1988, the Faculty of Psychology and Educational Sciences; and in 2001, the Faculty of Geography became independent faculties.

 At present, more than 1,700 students are studying at B.A., M.A. and Ph.D. degree programs.
-The Faculty of Literature and Human Sciences has 69 faculty members consisting of nine Professors, 22 Associate Professors and 38 Assistant Professors.
+The Faculty of Literature and Humanities has 69 faculty members consisting of nine Professors, 22 Associate Professors and 38 Assistant Professors.